knowit/snappysense/aws/SETUP.md

 Go to the `lambda/` subdirectory, then run `make` or duplicate the actions of the `Makefile` in that directory.
 It will zip up the python files for the lambda and upload to AWS.
 Again, as for `dbop`, make sure your credentials are set up correctly.

+If you then go to the AWS Lambda console and inspect the function, you will see that the code has changed and that there are quite a number of files in the program now.

 ## Creating a Function URL for the Lambda

+For the prototype front end, we need a URL for the lambda.

 In AWS Lambda, click on the Configuration tab and the Function URL pane, it will allow you to create a function URL.
 Choose "None" as the security - security by obscurity rules!